-We know young people, particularly adolescents, receive much of their advice on health and wellbeing from peers, and a survey conducted in the last academic year showed Waltham Forest pupils think peer education programmes are a good idea.
+We know young people, particularly adolescents, receive much of their advice on health and wellbeing from peers.
+A survey conducted in the Borough showed that Waltham Forest pupils think peer education programmes are a good idea.

-In Waltham Forest we are piloting the Youth Health Champions programme across nine Secondary schools:
+In Waltham Forest we have been running the Youth Health Champions programme for several years.
+The following Secondary schools have been or are currently involved:

 It is important to be clear about the main responsibilities of a Youth Health Champion, and also to recognise the boundaries.
 A Youth Health Champion is not expected to give direct health advice, nor offer counselling or one to one support.
 They are, however, required to acts as "signposters" or "links" between students and other health professionals and services.